Wednesday January 21 2026.

 Water war of words must not come at the expense of building confidence.

-Few would argue a new white paper for the water sector is overdue.
+Few would argue a new white paper for the water sector is not overdue.
 The performance of water utilities has long been in the spotlight and the Cunliffe review last year underlined the need for urgent reform.

 The main aims: get water utilities delivering for customers and sort out regulation of the sector to better hold companies to account.